Diffeomorphisms of the 4-sphere, Cerf theory and Montesinos twins: From loops of spheres to diffeomorphisms

-Here we describe the homomorphism $\mathcal{H}_\infty: \pi_1(\mathcal{S}_\infty) \to \pi_0(\mathop{Diff^+}(S^4))$ as a special case of a more general family of homomorphisms turning loops of framed embedded spheres in various dimensions into bundles of cobordisms and hence into self-diffeomorphisms of smooth manifolds.
-This should mostly be standard ``Cerf theory''.
+We define $\mathcal{H}_{2,n}$ by first defining a more general family of homomorphisms turning loops of {\em framed} embeddings of spheres of various dimensions into bundles of cobordisms and hence into self-diffeomorphisms of smooth manifolds.
 In the introduction above, we had $2$--spheres embedded in $4$--manifolds, but we did not mention framings of these $2$--spheres.
-Below, we will work with framed spheres and then later when we relate this back to the terminology of the introduction, we will see where the framings come from.
+Below, we will work with framed spheres and then at the end of the section when we relate this back to the terminology of the introduction, we will see why we can ignore the framing issues.
+In addition to adding framings, we allow the spheres in the domain to have arbitrary dimension, and we allow the target spaces of the embeddings to have arbitrary dimension.

 Fix an $m$--manifold $X$, for some $m \geq 2$, fix integers $0 < k < m$ and $n \geq 0$, and let $\#^n (S^k \times S^{m-k})^\dagger$ denote a punctured $\#^n (S^k \times S^{m-k})$.
 As in the introduction, the puncture is needed so that we can view $\#^n (S^k \times S^{m-k})^\dagger$ as a subspace of $\#^{n+1} (S^k \times S^{m-k})^\dagger$.
 Now consider the following space of embeddings of collections of {\em framed} spheres: